Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance

-\subsection{Overall social capital improvement}
+Over-squashing oriented methods (SDRF and FOSR) aim to improve the information flow by focusing only on the information bottlenecks of the network, which leads to a small effect on improving the overall information flow and reducing disparities.
+SDRF identifies where to add the edges partly based on the control $\Bt(u)$ (Eq.~\ref{app:eq:linkcurvature}) rather than based on the diameter $\Rd$ as \ERG{} does.
+FOSR's goal is based solely on increasing the spectral bottleneck,---i.e. $\lambda_2$---, while \ERG{} considers the entire spectrum, leading to a better characterization and improvement of the information flow.

+For completeness, the social capital metrics for each group in the three data sets are shown in Tab.~\ref{tab:groupimprovement} in Appendix~\ref{app:exp:gorupmetrics}.
+Finally, edge augmentation with \ERG{} is not only more effective in mitigating the group structural unfairness in the graph, but also more computationally efficient than most of the baselines as shown in Appendix~\ref{app:computation}.

+\subsection{Overall Social Capital Improvement}

-In this section, we illustrate how edge augmentation via \ERG{} is more effective than the baseline methods not only to reduce the structural group unfairness ($\Delta\Rg$ and $\Delta\Rd$), but also to improve the overall social capital measures of group isolation $R_{tot}(S_i)$ and group diameter $R_{diam}(S_i)$ for all the groups in the graph.
-For each dataset, the structural group unfairness metric ($\Delta\Rg$ or $\Delta\Rd$) is shown on the x-axis and the overall group isolation (sum of group isolation for all groups) or overall group diameter (sum of diameters for all groups) on the y-axis.
+Figures~\ref{fig:paretomain} and~\ref{fig:googleresevolution} illustrate how \ERG{} is more effective than the baseline methods not only to reduce the group unfairness in social capital ($\Delta\Rg$ and $\Delta\Rd$), but also to improve the overall social capital measures of group isolation $R_{tot}(S_i)$ and group diameter $R_{diam}(S_i)$ for all the groups in the graph.
+For each dataset, the structural group unfairness metric ($\Delta\Rg$ or $\Delta\Rd$) is shown on the x-axis of the graphs and the global improvement (sum of group isolation for all groups or sum of diameters for all groups) on the y-axis.